 Think of a few times when this might be relevant.
 Long distance moving is definitely not fun.
 Sometimes when you travel for business, it can be enjoyable, whereas other times it is more work-oriented.
 There are times when people have to move to get out of the disaster zone.
 And then, unfortunately, there are times when people are families have to travel to go to funerals.

 If you and your family are going on a long-distance move to set up your family home in a location far away from where you currently live, that can be a very stressful occurrence.
-Even if you know that your new home is fantastic and you’ll love it, that doesn’t discount the fact that you have to pack up your life, figure out how to get it safely thousands of miles away, and then reset and figure out how to unpack everything in a brand new environment.
+Even if you know that your new home is fantastic and you’ll love it, that doesn’t discount the fact that you have to pack up your life, figure out how to get it safely thousands of miles away, and then reset and figure out how to unpack everything in a brand new environment before you are able to get things like internet from one the Dallas internet providers, or wherever you now live, set up so that you can get online and relax.
 There are professional movers for long distance moves, but it doesn’t change the fact that the traveling can be a pain.

 Traveling for Business